 In early Spring I read the book Wild by Cheryl Strayed.
 It’s a fantastic memoir about Chery’s 1100 mile solo trek along the Pacific Coast Trail in a bid to escape her demons.
 I fell in love with her writing, her complete idiocy for attempting such a feat with no previous hiking experience, and her determination.

-But what intrigued me the most, were the places she saw along the way.
+What intrigued me the most, however, were the places she saw along the way.
 Her description of Crater Lake, in particular, had my travel bugs ferociously biting, and I just knew I had to see it for myself.

 During our own travels, we happened to run across a few of the other destination points Cheryl mentions in the book, including, the ‘Bridge of the Gods’, and several entry points along the Pacific Coast Trail.
 However the most remarkable, and memorable, is definitely Crater Lake.